pombase/website/src/docs/faq/how-can-i-find-s-pombe-orthologs-for-species-other-than-human-and-s-cerevisiae.md

 **DIOPT**

-From any gene page, follow the link to DIOPT under External References.
+From any gene page, follow the link to DIOPT (in the Orthologs section and under External References).

 The [Drosophila RNAi Screening Center Integrative Ortholog Prediction Tool](http://www.flyrnai.org/diopt) (DIOPT) is a web-based tool that integrates several orthology